AbraXa5/personal-blog/content/blog/20230821-htb-mailroom/index.md

 ![XXS test](./images/view-contact-form-status.png)

-Since the message body is reflected, my very first thought, I XSS!
+Since the message body is reflected, my very first thought is XSS.
 Using a basic XXS payload like `<script>alert('XSS')</script>` in the message field and visiting the link gives a XSS pop up.

 Since it is vulnerable to XXS, I tried to grab cookies, but neither of these payloads worked